silicagel777/SN8Flash/README.md

 ## Required hardware

-SonixFlash uses cheap USB-UART dongles.
+sn8flash uses cheap USB-UART dongles.
 Unfortunately, SN8F5xxx microcontrollers would only accept connections for a few milliseconds after reset, so a dongle with an exposed RTS or DTR signal is required for a hardware reset circuit.
 You may also use reset-less mode for dongles without RTS/DTR signals and reset the chip manually, but this mode is not reliable: a proper reset circuit is the best option.

 I recommend this [CH343-based adapter](https://aliexpress.com/item/1005004399796277.html), but others should work as well: